FabianBall/pysaucy/docs/source/installation.rst

 .. hint::
    If an error occurs, read the description carefully.
 Often, missing header files (e.g. from Python) are a cause for the error.
-If e.g. ``saucy.h`` cannot be found, make sure saucy is sources are not located in some deeper subdirectory.
+If e.g. ``saucy.h`` cannot be found, make sure saucy's sources are not located in some deeper subdirectory.

 .. note::